Chapter 29 : Christmas Miracle

 The room was cold and dark when we entered.
 I shut the double doors firmly behind me and told Charlotte to stay put.
 I picked my way over to the large floor to ceiling windows and threw open the heavy curtains, letting the light of the full moon shine into the room.

 Charlotte stood against the door, her hands behind her back, looking very nervous.
-I walked over to the large fireplace and built up a fire the muggle way.
-Though I could have used magic, being in a house full of adult magic users, I chose not to just in case the restrictions for underage magic use had gotten stricter since the last time.
+I walked over to the large fireplace and waved my wand, starting a roaring fire in no time.

-Soon the fire was roaring away and the room was warming up.
+The room warmed up slowly as the fire grew in size and strength.
 My fingers were gripping the mantle, nails digging into the wood.
 The flames danced as I watched them, needing a few moments to compose myself.
 I turned around and saw Charlotte still standing in the same spot.
 She stared back at me, eyes wide, and a visible shiver went through her.